Quantitative inverse problem in visco-acoustic media under attenuation model uncertainty: Introduction

 In our work we assume that the excitation that generates the waves within the medium is a broad-band time-signal.
 Then, we apply a Fourier transform to the time measurements to work with frequency-domain data, as we illustrate in \cref{subsection:time-to-frequency}.
 To simulate the waves that will later be compared with the measurement data used to reconstruct the medium's properties, we use the frequency-domain wave propagation equations.
 The frequency-domain formulation has been recognized to be more convenient to handle attenuation, cf.~\cite{Bland1960,Muller1983,Pratt1999b}, as it allows us to work with Partial Differential Equations (PDEs) regardless of the attenuation model.
 On the other hand, the time-domain formulation can lead to integro-differential equations instead.
 This is due to the fact that in the frequency-domain the attenuation is encoded via complex-valued parameters in the PDEs, e.g., \cite{Muller1983,Carcione1988,Ursin2002}.
 However, causality principles must be carefully addressed in the frequency-domain as advocated by \cite{Golden1988,Carcione2007,Elbau2017}.
+The level of attenuation of a medium is quantified by the frequency-dependent \emph{quality factor}, see \cref{definition:Q}.
+The higher it is, the less attenuating is the medium.
+In our experiments, we consider the reconstruction of breast tissues at ultrasound frequencies, where the quality factor is higher than 100 (see \cref{table:interval}, \cref{section:fwi-2d,section:fwi-3d}): this corresponds to weakly attenuating medium, \cite{Vavryvcuk2009}.

 For the quantitative reconstruction of medium properties, our experiments follow the principles of ultrasound tomography, which have been applied, for instance, in the context of breast imaging, e.g., \cite{Duric2005,Duric2007,Li2009}, where simplifying assumptions regarding the models of wave propagation can be used.
 Reconstruction methods are further compared in \cite{Ozmen2015,Faucher2022Book}.
-In our work, we use the full model of wave propagation for the simulations, and the reconstructions are carried out with an iterative method that minimizes a misfit function defined to evaluate the distance between the observed measurements and simulations.
+We further use the full model of wave propagation for the simulations, and the reconstructions are carried out with an iterative method that minimizes a misfit function defined to evaluate the distance between the observed measurements and simulations.
 This approach is usually referred to as the \emph{Full Waveform Inversion} (FWI) in seismic imaging, \cite{Lailly1983,Tarantola1984,Pratt1998,Virieux2009}.
 As its name indicates, FWI relies on the full measurement signals, e.g., contrary to approaches that only use the travel-times.